dtolnay/proc-macro-hack/README.md

 Users of your crate depend on your declaration crate and implementation crate, then use your procedural macros as though it were magic.
-They even get reasonable error messages if your procedural macro returns an error.
+They even get reasonable error messages if your procedural macro panics.

 https://github.com/dtolnay/proc-macro-hack/tree/master/example